cocos/cocos-docs/en/render/camera.md

 - render

-If you need to render the camera immediately, you can call this method to manually render the camera, such as when a screenshot is needed.
+If you need to render the camera immediately, you can call this method to manually render the camera, such as when capturing a screenshot.

 ```javascript
 camera.render();